fl0zone/fl0-docs/docs/quickstarts/nodejs.md

 ## Built-in Language Support

-You can build and deploy a Node.js application without a Dockerfile using FL0's built-in automatic builds.
+You can build and deploy a Node.js application without a Dockerfile using FL0's automatic builds.
+To do this, ensure you have a `package.json` file in the root of your repo.

 ### Specifying a Node Version